khutula/sql-challenge/README.md

 <a name="introduction"></a>
 ### Introduction
 As the newest data engineer at Pewlett Hackard, I have been tasked with researching employees of the coporation from the 1980s and 1990s using only the remaining six CSV files from those years.
 I must perform both Data Engineering and Data Analysis on the dataset.
+I have a sneaking suspicion that something isn't right here...

 <a name="objectives"></a>
 ### Objectives

-* Sketch out an ERD of the tables
+* Sketch out an ERD of the tables.
-* Write an SQL script that creates the tables in the PostgreSQL database
+* Write an SQL script that creates the tables in the PostgreSQL database.
-* Write an SQL script that runs requested queries
+* Write an SQL script that runs requested queries.
-* Use Python in Jupyter Notebook
+* Use Python in Jupyter Notebook to connect to the PostgreSQL database and pull query results into dataframes.
+* Plot dataframes to further investigate the data.

 <a name="technologies"></a>
 ### Technologies